Skip to main content

 Troubleshooting

-Symptoms: StackOne tools don’t appear when asked “what tools do you have?”Solutions:
+Symptoms: StackOne tools don’t appear when asked “what tools do you have?”

 1. Verify config file location: goose info -v

-2. Check YAML syntax (indentation matters!)
+2. Check YAML syntax (indentation matters)

-3. Ensure extension is marked enabled: true
+3. Ensure the extension is marked enabled: true

 4. Restart Goose after config changes